-The infection of hardwood species by the fungus Phytophthora ramorum and subsequent deterioration of spotted owl habitat has been raised as a threat (Courtney et al. 2004, Courtney et al. 2008, USFWS 2008).
-This could be especially harmful to spotted owl habitat in the Bear and Mattole watersheds on HRC lands where the hardwood component of habitat is most prevalent.
+The effects of this disease, known as Sudden Oak Death (SOD), could be especially harmful to spotted owl habitat in the Bear and Mattole watersheds on HRC lands where the hardwood component of habitat is most prevalent.
 However, the most recent evaluations of the extent of SOD in southern Humboldt County show only sporadic incidence, subject to continued monitoring (Courtney et al. 2008).
-In 2012, SOD monitoring noted evidence of the fungus in the McCann Creek watershed on HRC land.